HacktheSix/HackThe6ix_FrontEnd/REAL_TIME_INTEGRATION.md

 2. Return data in the expected JSON format
 3. Add proper authentication if needed
 4. Test with the frontend API route

-The frontend will automatically detect when the backend is available and switch to real-time data!